 The time at the top is limited, so enjoy the views and take pictures before heading back down.

-The Crypt is located underneath the Cathedral and another place to see in one day in Siena.
+The Crypt is located underneath the Cathedral and is worth a visit.

 Then, it is time for the next stop.

-The Baptistery of San Giovanni is dedicated to San Giovanni (St. John) and was built in the early 14th century when it was decided to enlarge the Duomo, but the facade has never really been finished.
+The Baptistery of San Giovanni is dedicated to San Giovanni (St. John) and was built in the early 14th century when it was decided to enlarge the Duomo.
+Still, the facade has never really been finished.